AdaptivePerf/AdaptivePerf/README.md

 * No support for non-CPU devices such as GPUs
 * No support for partial profiling
 * No API for profiling result analysis (only flame graphs can be produced right now)
-* No profiling with line number / compiler IR / assembly details
+* No profiling with ~~line number /~~ compiler IR / assembly details (profiling with user-source-code-level information is supported now)

 ## Installation
 ### Requirements